lab1092/blender-manual_ja/manual/interface/window_system.rst

    :figwidth: 50px

-- **Camera** : By default, a new installation of Blender will always start with a :guilabel:`Camera` positioned somewhere close to the center of Global 3D space and facing it.
+- **Camera** : By default, a new installation of Blender will always start with a *Camera* positioned somewhere close to the center of Global 3D space and facing it.

 3D Window Header